 Your thriving preschoolers are at Kid Works where they “play with a purpose”.

+Welcome to Parent Works!
 Parent Works is a new blog to help us “parent with a purpose”.
 We all know that children don’t raise themselves.
-They need parents who know what they’re doing and why.
+Children need parents who know what they’re doing and why.
 They need parents who have a plan.
-They need parents who know what they mean, say what they mean and mean what they say.
+And, they need parents who know what they mean, say what they mean and mean what they say.
 But sometimes, or maybe even all the time, it’s hard to be that kind of parent!

 So, neighbors!
 Open your door, step outside and see who’s around!
 What do you want to talk about?

 - “If my kid wets the bed one more night I’m going to make her sleep in the bathtub!”